 Competition should additionally work in bettors’ favor by keeping sportsbook margins close to the national average of 7.1%.
 Using that number as a guide, annual revenue should fall between $650 million and $850 million within the same timeframe.

-Promotional deductions will keep the total effective tax rate below the statutory 10%, but, based on these numbers, the state should still expect to collect north of $50 million in annual tax revenue from Ohio sports betting.
+Promotional deductions will keep the total effective tax rate below the statutory 10%, but, based on these numbers, the state should still expect to collect north of $50 million in annual tax revenue from legalized sports betting.